 This mountain was SO STEEP!
 At times, ropes were needed to help pull you to the next step.

-Jacob’s birthday was directly after the trek so I surprised him a hotel upgrade at Tierra Viera Hotels (instead of a 6 bed dorm at a hostel) and a morning at Inca Spa.
+Jacob’s birthday was directly after the trek so I surprised him a hotel upgrade at Tierra Viva Cusco Plaza (instead of a 6-bed dorm at a hostel) and a morning at Inca Spa.
 Hot thermal baths and massages.
-Yes please!
-The massage was the best we’ve ever had & it was exactly what our sore broken bodies required.
+Yes, please!
+The full body massage was the best we’ve ever had & it was exactly what our sore broken bodies required.
 He loved the surprise and I clearly didn’t mind it too!

 Married days survived; 293